sanjucs/ml-tools/distributed/distributed.md

 		* When one gradient is ready, corresponding hook will be triggered and mark as ready for reduction.
 		* Once all the gradients in a bucket are ready for reduction, the Reducer will call allreduce on the bucket.
 	* Optimizer step - Since allreduce synchronizes params across the processes, optimizer step is equivalent to optimizing local model.
-* Parameters are never broadcasted across the processes.
+* Parameters are never broadcasted between the processes.
 But buffers like batchnorm stats are broadcasted rank 0 prcoess to all other processes in every iteration.

-* [example_ddp.py](/PyTorch/example_ddp.py) shows an example usage of DDP with gloo backend
+* [example_ddp.py](/distributed/examples/example_ddp.py) shows an example usage of DDP with gloo backend
 	* setup distributed env
 		* using mp.Process
 		```python